rdw20170120/workstation/BriteOnyx/doc/HowTo-activate_this_project.md

 ## Activate this project in a shell
 **NOTE**: You must first have [setup your workstation][workstation].

-1. Open a new BASH shell, then:
+1. Open a new Bash shell, then:

 ~~~ bash
 cd PROJECT-ROOT-DIRECTORY